 SpaceX: Company background

-SpaceX, formally named Space Exploration Technologies Corp., was founded in 2002.7 The company is currently based in the Los Angeles area in Hawthorne, CA, but it is planning on relocating its headquarters to Brownsville, TX.8
+SpaceX, formally named Space Exploration Technologies Corp., was founded in 2002.8 The company started in the Los Angeles area,9 and while it maintains a large presence there,10 it officially relocated its headquarters to the Brownsville area of Texas.11

-In addition to Musk serving as founder and CEO, other instrumental leaders have included Tom Mueller, SpaceX's first employee, who led the development of rocket engines that now power SpaceX's Falcon 9 rocket9 (Mueller left SpaceX to form Impulse Space in 202010); another early employee, Gwynne Shotwell, today serves as president and COO, having led key business development initiatives like securing contracts with NASA.11
+In addition to Musk serving as founder and CEO, other instrumental leaders have included Tom Mueller, SpaceX's first employee, who led the development of rocket engines that now power SpaceX's Falcon 9 rocket12 (Mueller left SpaceX to form Impulse Space in 202013); another early employee, Gwynne Shotwell, today serves as president and COO, having led key business development initiatives like securing contracts with NASA.14

-Partnering with government agencies like NASA, such as for deliveries to the International Space Station,12 has helped SpaceX rake in nearly $20 billion from government contracts since 2008, according to USA Today.13
+Partnering with government agencies like NASA, such as for deliveries to the International Space Station, has helped SpaceX rake in nearly $20 billion from government contracts since 2008 through part of 2024, according to USA Today.15

-While SpaceX has made a name for itself with innovations like reusable rockets that improve affordability (rather than ones that burn upon when re-entering the Earth's atmosphere),14 its satellite internet service, Starlink, has been a cash cow.
-For 2024, Starlink exceeded analyst expectations by bringing in an estimated $6.6 billion in revenue, according to Quality Space.15
+While SpaceX has made a name for itself with innovations like reusable rockets that improve affordability (rather than ones that burn upon re-entering the Earth's atmosphere),16 its satellite internet service, Starlink, has been a a significant contributor to revenue.
+One analysis by Trefis projected Starlink's subscription revenue at over $10 billion in 2025, accounting for around two-thirds of SpaceX's revenue.17

-Going forward, SpaceX is developing its next-generation reusable rocket, Starship, which could be used for purposes such as traveling to the Moon and Mars.16 However, SpaceX has reportedly hit delays in advancing Starship.17
+Going forward, SpaceX is developing its next-generation reusable rocket, Starship.
+However, SpaceX has reportedly hit delays in advancing Starship.18

 SpaceX stock and funding history

-In 2020, SpaceX had its largest primary equity funding round, raising $1.9 billion for its Series N, which brought the company's stock price to $270.00 at a valuation of $46.08 billion.21
+In 2020, SpaceX had its largest primary equity funding round, raising $1.9 billion for its Series N, which brought the company's stock price to $270.00 at a valuation of $46.08 billion.23

 Since then, SpaceX's stock price has continued to rise, based in part on moves like tender offers that have increased the company's valuation.

-Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.
+Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information and secondary market transactions on Forge.

 How to buy SpaceX stock

-As SpaceX remains a private company, opportunities to acquire its shares are limited.
+As SpaceX remains a private company for now, opportunities to acquire its shares are limited.
 Typically, participation in primary funding rounds or tender offers is restricted to individuals selected by the company.
-However, accredited investors may be able to gain exposure to SpaceX’s equity through secondary market platforms like Forge, depending on availability and subject to applicable securities regulations.
+However, accredited investors may be able to gain exposure to SpaceX’s equity through Forge's next-generation marketplace for private market trading, depending on availability and subject to applicable securities regulations.

-If SpaceX were to conduct a public offering in the future, its stock could become more widely accessible.
+If SpaceX were to go through with an IPO, its stock could become more widely accessible.
 In the interim, accredited investors may seek indirect exposure to the space industry through companies that have commercial relationships with SpaceX.
-For example, Loft Orbital has utilized SpaceX’s launch services for deploying its satellite infrastructure, which Loft then rents space on to other customers in a space-infrastructure-as-a-service model.24 While this does not guarantee a correlation in business performance, such relationships may be of interest to investors evaluating the broader space ecosystem.
+For example, Loft Orbital has utilized SpaceX’s launch services for deploying its satellite infrastructure, which Loft then rents space on to other customers in a space-infrastructure-as-a-service model.26 While this does not guarantee a correlation in business performance, such relationships may be of interest to investors evaluating the broader space ecosystem.

 Who can invest in SpaceX pre-IPO?